sametz/nmrmint/docs/source/tutorial.rst

 .. image:: _static/first_order_toolbar.png

 * **# of nuclei:** The number of nuclei giving rise to the signal (i.e. the integration for the signal)
-* **JAX, JBX, JCX, JDX:** The coupling constants between the current nuclei being simulated ('X') and groups of neigboring nuclei (A/B/C/D).
+* **JAX, JBX, JCX, JDX:** The coupling constants, in Hz, between the current nuclei being simulated ("X") and groups of neigboring nuclei (A/B/C/D).
 Barring exotic systems with lots of long-range coupling, no more than four different types of coupled protons are expected, so nmrmint caps the number of groups at 4.
 * **#A/B/C/D:** The number of neighboring A protons that X is coupled to by coupling constant *J*\ :sub:`AX`\ .
+If all are set to 0, a singlet results.
+Changing "#A" to 1 would create a doublet, to 2 would create a triplet, and so on.
 * **Vcentr:** The frequency of the center of the multiplet, in ppm.
 * **width:** The linewidth at half-height, in Hz.